Eye of the Beholder III: Assault on Myth Drannor: Reception

 SSI sold 50,664 copies of Eye of the Beholder III.
 The Eye of the Beholder series overall, including the game's two predecessors, reached combined global sales above 350,000 units by 1996.
 GameSpy commented that "Eye of the Beholder III was a classic example of a company churning out a quick sequel to a good game and simply not giving it the love and care it really deserves".
 Computer Gaming World's Scorpia wrote that since the game "is the closeout of the EOB series, one would expect it to be on the spectacular side.
 Unfortunately, for several reasons, that isn't the case".
-She stated that the graphics were inferior to the previous games', that "Aurally, the game is a nightmare", and that the "big fight at the end is a letdown".
-Scorpia concluded that "Assault on Myth Drannor is a disappointment ... [it] just doesn't stack up against the previous two games.
+She said that the graphics were inferior to the previous games', "aurally, the game is a nightmare", and that the "big fight at the end is a letdown".
+Scorpia concluded that "Assault on Myth Drannor is a disappointment ...
 What started as a series with great promise has, alas, ended on a mediocre note".
-She later called the game "dreary" with a "letdown" of an ending, and "only for the hard-core EOB player.
-(Note: Westwood had nothing to do with it.)"
+She later called the game "dreary" with a "letdown" of an ending, and "only for the hard-core EOB player".